Murphy Writing Seminars offers challenging & supportive workshops

 Bookmark and Share

-Resources :|: Writing Tip from Peter Murphy
+Writing Tip from Peter Murphy

 Adventures in Submitting

-From the April 2009 Murphy Writing Newsletter
+From the April 2009 Murphy Writing Newsletter, Updated May 2013

 The work of researching publications and sending out manuscripts has changed radically with the growth of the web which is both a good thing and a bad thing.
 In the old days, I had an intimate relationship with journals.
 As Borders and Barnes & Noble popped up (Sorry, there are no independent stores in my area) it became easier browse through the magazines.
 I held them in my hands, flipped through them to learn their editors' names, addresses, submission policies and the kind of work they published.
 When I could, I purchased and took them home.
 That was a good thing.